Perly Consulting │ Beck Eco

 OVERVIEW

 AI-powered export control screening has proven operational value at large multinationals but remains bifurcated by organisational scale and integration capacity.
 The practice applies machine learning to classify goods against dual-use regulations, screen transactions for export restriction violations, and assess end-use risk—distinct from sanctions screening, which checks entities rather than technology classifications.
-Leading enterprises deploy platforms at scale through SAP GTS, Thomson Reuters ONESOURCE, and Descartes Visual Compliance, automating 95%+ of sanctioned party screening and reducing manual processing 70-80%.
-Yet adoption fractures sharply at mid-market: cost barriers ($250K-$2M+ implementation), regulatory volatility (May 2025 AI Diffusion Rule rescission, January 2026 H200 policy reversal), and skills shortages (77% trade professional gaps persisting since 2022) create persistent adoption friction.
-BIS enforcement intensity remains high ($252M+ penalties in early 2026), driving compliance urgency—but 63% of mid-market firms report 3-6 week processing delays despite vendor ecosystem maturity, indicating implementation barriers outpacing tool availability.
+Leading enterprises deploy platforms at scale through SAP GTS, Thomson Reuters ONESOURCE (with AI-powered CoCounsel research across 220+ countries and Gemini-based field extraction achieving 95% accuracy), and Descartes Visual Compliance, automating 95%+ of sanctioned party screening and reducing manual processing 70-80%.
+Market data shows trade compliance software valued at $2.7B (2025) and projected to reach $9.4B (2036, 12% CAGR), indicating sustained industry investment.
+Yet adoption fractures sharply at mid-market: cost barriers ($250K-$2M+ implementation), regulatory volatility (May 2025 AI Diffusion Rule rescission, January 2026 H200 policy reversal, May 2026 UK end-use controls), and classification error rates (52% in Japan FY2024 per METI data) create persistent friction.
+BIS enforcement intensity escalated in May 2026 with GE Aerospace $36M ITAR settlement and concurrent Taiwan raid on Super Micro for chip smuggling, driving compliance investment urgency.
+Regulatory compliance boundaries expanded with EU AI Act effective August 2026 requiring documented human-in-the-loop oversight and audit trails for trade compliance AI, introducing new deployment requirements.
+However, government enforcement spending ($122M annually) remains insufficient against documented smuggling diversion ($2.5B in single cases), and U.S. export licensing delays now exceed statutory limits (50%+ of exporters waiting 180+ days for review per CSIS).
+New regulatory frameworks (UK May 2026 end-use controls, China rare earth controls demonstrating 50% export constraint) accelerate demand for transaction screening, but 63% of mid-market firms report 3-6 week processing delays, indicating capability gaps despite vendor maturity.

 CURRENT LANDSCAPE

 The vendor ecosystem consolidates around SAP GTS (95%+ automation in sanctioned party screening, 30-50% cost reduction, 18-24 month ROI), Thomson Reuters ONESOURCE, Descartes Visual Compliance (65,000+ users, 28,000 annual man-hours saved), and Oracle GTM, with mature SaaS deployments accelerating through cloud integration (AWS Marketplace availability).
-AI application broadens beyond classification to anomaly detection and relationship mapping: Kharon ClearView reduced Military End-User screening time by 90% through visualized entity risk networks.
+Emerging vendors target agentic classification: GingerControl (2026 GA, founded by Flexport/SAP/Customs/Oracle leaders) offers AI-native HTS classification with transparent reasoning chains; KYG Trade (2026 AI-native GTM² platform) features agentic JCAP (Jurisdiction and Classification) with real-time regulatory monitoring and named customer metric (50% classification time reduction for $18B OEM).
+Certivo products automate rare earth origin tracking and ITAR compliance documentation, signaling deployment across regulated commodity domains.
+AI application broadens beyond classification to anomaly detection and entity relationship mapping: Kharon ClearView reduced Military End-User screening time by 90% through visualized entity risk networks.
 Enterprise adoption continues: Resonac's ONESOURCE rollout across 220+ jurisdictions, Thomson Reuters CoCounsel reaching one million professionals (including trade compliance specialists), and consulting adoption (KPMG SAP GTS implementations) all signal production-grade deployment.
 Gartner notes trade compliance solutions remain "typically siloed and tactically deployed" rather than strategically integrated, indicating continued maturation pathway.

 TIER HISTORY